Issues Common Among Men Who Experience Same-Sex Attraction

 If you experience any of these issues, working with a professional therapist could be helpful.
 The more of these issues you experience, the more strongly you should consider professional therapy—and the more likely you are to benefit from it.
 Most of these issues are long-lasting and do not tend to go away on their own.

-Gender Identity and Gender Incongruity
+Gender Incongruity

 Many men who experience same-sex attraction feel inadequate in their masculinity.
 Having diminished feelings of masculinity does not mean that a man sees himself as feminine or wishes he were a woman.
 There is a considerable difference between feeling inadequate as a man and feeling feminine.
 How you feel about yourself is crucial and inner feelings of being incomplete or inadequate need to be resolved.

 Gender incongruity is a sense of being incompatible with, or not conforming to, your internalized definition of masculinity.
 Men with gender incongruity look at other men and think, “I am not like them and they are not like me.
 I am different and that difference makes me less.”
 It’s likely that nearly all men on occasion feel like they don’t fully measure up to their masculine ideal.
 But gender incongruity is much deeper than just not fully measuring up.
 It’s a pervasive sense that you’re lacking in vital qualities or capacities that are essential for masculinity.
-And it includes a belief that there is no way to sufficiently obtain or grow into these qualities or capacities.

-Additionally, the concepts of gender shame, gender double-binds, and gender imperatives (discussed below) can cause men to see themselves as being at odds or out-of-sync with what they believe a man is supposed to be.
+When an individual feels incongruent with his gender, he may experience a painful conflict between what he thinks he must be and what he thinks he can be.
+Additionally, the concepts of gender shame, gender double-binds, and gender imperatives (discussed below) can cause men to see themselves as being at odds with what they believe a man is supposed to be.

 If gender identity is an issue for you, you may want to work with a professional therapist.
 He can help you think through and define for yourself what is masculine for you.
 You may find two books by Robert A. Johnson helpful: He: Understanding Masculine Psychology and She: Understanding Feminine Psychology.
 The book Men are from Mars; Women are from Venus by John Gray may also help you understand the physical and emotional differences between men and women.